kevinpschaaf/enyo-wiki/Bootplate.md

 * `index.html` loads the application using built files only.
 If built files are not available, it will redirect to `debug.html`.

+### Switching the submodules to "master"

+If you want to use top-of-trunk versions of enyo, layout, and onyx, you can do this with a couple of git commands.

+    git submodule foreach 'git checkout master'
+    git submodule foreach 'git pull'

+The first command switches each submodule from being pinned to a specific commit to being on the master branch, while the second pulls any new source changes from github.
+You can also manually checkout specific tags or branches for each one manually if you want.